squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 This is not a recommendation for any product or version.
 All major browsers out now implementing WPAD.
 I think WPAD is an excellent feature that will return several hours of life per month.

+There are probably many more tricks and tips which hopefully will be detailed here in the future.
+Things like ''wpad.dat'' files being served from the proxy server themselves, maybe with a round robin dns setup for the WPAD host.

 I have only focused on the domain name method, to the exclusion of the DHCP method.
 I think the dns method might be easier for most people.
 I don't currently, and may never, fully understand wpad and IE5, but this method worked for me.
 It '''may''' work for you.

 But if you'd rather just have a go ...

+=== The PAC file ===

 Create a standard Netscape ''auto proxy'' config file.
 The sample provided above is more than adequate to get you going.
 No doubt all the other load balancing and backup scripts will be fine also.